-RAPTIVA®, our only product to receive regulatory approval, was approved by the FDA on October 27, 2003 for the treatment of chronic moderate-to-severe plaque psoriasis in adults who are candidates for systemic therapy or phototherapy.
-Genentech is responsible for the marketing and sales effort in support of this product and has only commenced the full intended scope of this effort within the past six months.
-In June of 2004, Serono, S.A. ("Serono"), Genentech's international marketing partner for RAPTIVA® nanounced that RAPTIVA® had received a positive opinion recommending European approval from the European Committee for Medicinal Products for Human Use ("CHMP").
-Unless and until RAPTIVA® is approved in this or other indications in major markets outside the United States, our interest in this product in this indication is limited to our 25% share of operating profits or losses from the sales of the product in the United States We currently have no active role in this marketing and sales effort.
-We currently anticipate that because of product launch costs, collaboration activity with respect to RAPTIVA® will not be profitable in 2004, and we expect no material revenues for the third quarter of 2004 from our 25% share of operating profits or other royalties related to RAPTIVA®.
-Successful commercialization of this product is subject to a number of risks, including Genentech's ability to implement its marketing and sales effort and achieve sales; the strength of competition from other products being marketed or developed to treat psoriasis; physicians' and patients' acceptance of RAPTIVA® as a treatment for psoriasis; Genentech's ability to provide manufacturing capacity to meet demand for the product; and pricing and reimbursement issues.
+RAPTIVA, our only product to receive regulatory approval, was approved by the FDA on October 27, 2003, for the treatment of chronic moderate-to-severe plaque psoriasis in adults who are candidates for systemic therapy or phototherapy.
+Genentech is responsible for the marketing and sales effort in support of this product and has only commenced the full intended scope of this effort within the past nine months.
+In September of 2004, Serono, S.A. ("Serono"), Genentech's international marketing partner for RAPTIVA, announced that RAPTIVA had received approval for use in the European Union ("EU") and that the product is being launched in several EU countries in the fourth quarter of 2004.
+We currently have no active role in this marketing and sales effort.
+We currently anticipate that because of product launch costs, collaboration activity with respect to RAPTIVA will not be profitable in 2004, and we expect no material revenues for the fourth quarter of 2004 from our 25% share of U.S. operating profits or other royalties related to RAPTIVA.
+Successful commercialization of this product is subject to a number of risks, including Genentech's and Serono's ability to implement its marketing and sales effort and achieve sales; the strength of competition from other products being marketed or developed to treat psoriasis; physicians' and patients' acceptance of RAPTIVA as a treatment for psoriasis; Genentech's ability to provide manufacturing capacity to meet demand for the product; and pricing and reimbursement issues.
 Many of these risks are discussed in more detail below.